-How Metallica Drew a Line in the Sand With ‘Load’
+20 Years Ago: Metallica Draw a Line in the Sand With ‘Load’

-On June 4, 1996, hundreds of thousands of Metallica fans started flocking into stores to buy the band’s newest album, Load – to the tune of 680,000 units sold in America during that first week alone.
-Others despaired, however, over the surprising new experiments with the beloved thrash metal pioneers’ sound.
+On June 4, 1996, as hundreds of thousands of Metallica fans started flocking into stores to buy the band's newest album, Load (to the tune of 680,000 units sold in America during that first week alone), others despaired over the beloved thrash metal pioneers' surprising experiments with their sound.

 Even Load's cover image came in for criticism.
 Though it looked, at first glance, like the flames on a hot rod, artist Andres Serrano had created the effect with a mixture of bovine blood and semen pressed between two sheets of plexiglass (the original was later purchased by Hammett), and this too somehow became a controversial talking point.
 "Lars and Kirk were very into abstract art, pretending they were gay [and] I think they knew it bugged me," Hetfield continued.
 "I love art, but not for the sake of shocking others."

 Metallica was definitely coping with changing internal and external forces while conceiving the music and surrounding elements of Load, something Hetfield told Wall might not have come to pass had bassist Cliff Burton still been alive.
 "I [think] there would have been some resistance [and] I probably would have had an ally that was very against the U2 version of Metallica," he surmised.

 Burton's replacement, Jason Newsted, also wasn't thrilled with the new direction, telling Playboy, "At first, it didn't sound very much like Metallica to me.
 I like the fast heavy stuff.
 I don't think Metallica should do country.
 I don't think that tasted very good to me."

 Still, Hetfield defends Load's contents.
 "There's some great, great songs on [Load]," he told Wall, "but all the imagery and stuff like that was not necessary."